 Final year project

-A solution to improve the safety of patients with adrenal and pituitary conditions… [Read more]
+A solution to improve the safety of patients with adrenal and… [Read more]

 Iuvo: a fully self-contained, large-volume auto-injector supporting patients with adrenal insufficiencies.

 Iuvo is the first-ever multi-use autoinjector aimed at patients with adrenal and pituitary conditions, delivering 100mg of Solu-cortef.
 The device replaces the current manual needle-and-syringe solution on offer with a simple-to-use, fully self-contained unit.